 According to serum vitamin A levels, 0.8% of individuals were found to be severely deficient, 81.4% had sufficient levels, and 16.9% exhibited excessive levels.
-Hanson et al. reported that approximately 10% of mothers were deficient, while 41% had insufficient vitamin A levels.32 Hanson's study also demonstrated a potential positive association between birth weight and maternal vitamin A concentrations.32 However, in our study, maternal serum vitamin A levels were not found to be associated with newborns' anthropometric measurements.
-Similarly, Barua et al. reported no significant relationship between maternal serum vitamin A levels and birth weight.33 These findings underscore the complexity of the relationship between maternal vitamin A levels and neonatal outcomes.
+Hanson et al. found that about 10% of mothers were vitamin A-deficient, 41 % were insufficient, and higher maternal vitamin A levels were positively associated with greater birth weight.22 However, in our study, maternal serum vitamin A levels were not found to be associated with newborns' anthropometric measurements.
+Similarly, Barua et al. reported no significant relationship between maternal serum vitamin A levels and birth weight.23 These findings underscore the complexity of the relationship between maternal vitamin A levels and neonatal outcomes.

 Vitamin D is essential during pregnancy, yet only about 10% of pregnant women in our study had adequate serum levels, raising concerns.
-A study in Türkiye found that maternal 25-OHD levels below 10 ng/mL were a key risk factor for low levels in newborns.34 Therefore, preventing neonatal vitamin D deficiency requires ensuring sufficient levels in mothers.35 Vitamin D is mainly synthesized in the skin through UVB exposure (90% of needs), with dietary sources such as fatty fish and egg yolks contributing about 10%.
-However, dietary intake alone is inadequate, highlighting the importance of food fortification, already practiced in countries like the U.S. and Finland, but still in early stages in Türkiye.36 Hence, adequate sun exposure remains vital.
+Vitamin D is mainly synthesized in the skin through UVB exposure (90% of needs), with dietary sources such as fatty fish and egg yolks contributing about 10%.24 Hence, adequate sun exposure remains vital.

 The high prevalence of vitamin D deficiency observed in our study requires attention and may be attributed to several factors.
-Firstly, our research was conducted in Rize, a city located in the Eastern Black Sea region of Türkiye, which lies between the latitudes of 36° and 42°.
-Literature indicates that vitamin D3 synthesis in the skin is very low above and below latitudes of approximately 33°.37 This geographical position may significantly contribute to the observed deficiency in the region.
-The city receives only 49.4 hours of sunlight annually, compared to 100.3 hours in southern Türkiye.38 Furthermore, adequate vitamin D synthesis requires at least 25% skin exposure for 15-20 minutes, a challenge for those who spend much time indoors or wear clothing that covers most of their skin.23
+Firstly, our research was conducted in Rize, a city located in the Eastern Black Sea region of Türkiye, which lies between the latitudes of 36° and 42° .
+Literature indicates that vitamin D3 synthesis in the skin is very low above and below latitudes of approximately 33° .25 Furthermore, adequate vitamin D synthesis requires at least 25% skin exposure for 15-20 minutes, a challenge for those who spend much time indoors or wear clothing that covers most of their skin.17